MajesticSender/majesticProxy/README.md

 For apache configurations,  a .htaccess is enclosed

 ### Nginx
-For Nginx configurations, a sample config (ngxin.sample.conf) has been provided.
+For Nginx configurations, a sample config (ngxin.example.conf) has been provided.